dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 }
 ```

-Use of the `claims` parameter allows the RP to exactly select the user claims needed for their use case, this extension therefore allows RPs to fulfill the requirement for data minimization.
+Use of the `claims` parameter allows the RP to exactly select the user claims needed for its use case.
+This extension therefore allows RPs to fulfill the requirement for data minimization.

 Note: A `claims` sub-element with value `null` is interpreted as a request for all possible claims.
 An example is shown in the following: